bitcoindevkit/bitcoindevkit.org/docs/_blog/first_bdk_taproot_tx.md

 permalink: "/blog/2021/11/first-bdk-taproot-tx-look-at-the-code-part-1"
 ---

-This is the first of a two-parts blog series in which I will try to explain all the changes that I made to BDK (and some of its dependencies) to make our first Taproot transaction in mainnet, which also turned out to be the first ever use of the new `OP_CHECKSIGADD` opcode.
+This is the first of a two-parts blog series in which I will try to explain all the changes that I made to BDK (and some of its dependencies) to make our [first Taproot transaction in mainnet][first-mainnet-tx], which also turned out to be [the first ever use of the new `OP_CHECKSIGADD` opcode][first-ever-use-checksigadd].

 Hopefully this will give an insight into what kind of changes need to be made to a wallet in order to support spending `P2TR` outputs, both with key-spend and script-spend.
-BDK actually delegates most of the hard work to rust-miniscript, and luckily most of the Taproot code was already implemented by the time I started working on it.
+BDK actually delegates most of the hard work to [rust-miniscript], and luckily most of the Taproot code was already implemented by the time I started working on it.
 I only had to patch a few little bugs here and there, and it ended up working flawlessly in the end.

-In this first part I will focus on the changes made to our dependencies, rust-bitcoin and rust-miniscript.
+In this first part I will focus on the changes made to our dependencies, [rust-bitcoin] and [rust-miniscript].
 In the second part I will talk about BDK itself.

 ## Backstory

-On the evening of Thursday, November 11th I was attending our weekly Satoshi Spritz meetup in Milan.
+On the evening of Thursday, November 11th I was attending our weekly [Satoshi Spritz] meetup in Milan.
 The activation of Taproot was right around the corner, and naturally that was the main discussion topic that night.
 The activation was forecasted for the early afternoon of Sunday, November 14th, a little less than 72h later.

 I began to wonder how hard it would be to patch BDK and add support for Taproot.
-I knew most of the work had already been done in our main dependencies, rust-bitcoin and rust-miniscript, and so I decided to challenge myself: could I make it in time for the activation?
+I knew most of the work had already been done in our main dependencies, [rust-bitcoin] and [rust-miniscript], and so I decided to challenge myself: could I make it in time for the activation?

 The following day I started digging into the topic.
 It didn't help that up until that time I only had a rather "high level" idea of how Taproot worked, but luckily all the BIPs were very well written and straightforward to understand.

-By Friday night (or rather, early Saturday morning) I had Taproot key-spend working, which made me pretty optimistic even though the activation date was actually moving closer, now being forecasted for
+By Friday night (or rather, early Saturday morning) [I had Taproot key-spend working][first-key-spend], which made me pretty optimistic even though the activation date was actually moving closer, now being forecasted for
 Sunday *morning*.

-After a few hours of sleep I went back to work and by early Saturday afternoon I had Taproot key-spend working as well.
-This left me a few hours to coordinate with some friends and generate a vanity address to deposit funds into temporarily, as we didn't trust sending them to Taproot addresses before the activation (as they were anyone-can-spend according to the pre-activation rules).
+After a few hours of sleep I went back to work and by early Saturday afternoon [I had Taproot key-spend working as well][first-script-spend].
+This left me a few hours to coordinate with some friends and [generate a vanity address][vanity-addr] to deposit funds into temporarily, as we didn't trust sending them to Taproot addresses before the activation (as they were anyone-can-spend according to the pre-activation rules).

 After another pretty short night, I woke up a 5:30 AM on Sunday to monitor the activation.
 I broadcasted our transactions shortly after 6:00 AM as the activation block was being mined.
-Unfortunately, the first three blocks that were enforcing Taproot rules didn't include any Taproot transaction, which indicates that the miners weren't actually running the new Bitcoin Core 22.0 nodes.
-The fourth block, mined by Foundry
+Unfortunately, the first three blocks that were enforcing Taproot rules [didn't include any Taproot transaction][no-taproot-transactions-blocks], which indicates that the miners weren't actually running the new Bitcoin Core 22.0 nodes.
+The fourth block, mined by `Foundry
-USA included my transaction and a few others.
+USA` [included my transaction][my-taproot-transaction] and [a few others][few-other-transactions].

-In the end our transaction was the third Taproot script-spend in the block, but the first to use the new `OP_CHECKSIGADD` opcode, as the two preceeding it were respectively a single-sig and a 2-of-2 multisig script, made with with two `OP_CHECKSIG(VERIFY)`s.
+In the end our transaction was the third Taproot script-spend in the block, but the first to use the new `OP_CHECKSIGADD` opcode, as the two preceeding it were respectively [a single-sig][taproot-single-sig] and [a 2-of-2 multisig][taproot-bitgo-multisig] script, made with with two `OP_CHECKSIG(VERIFY)`s.

 Now, with the context out of the way, we can begin talking about the code!

 ## rust-bitcoin

-The first dependency I had to update was rust-bitcoin.
+The first dependency I had to update was [rust-bitcoin].
 Most of the taproot stuff were already merged in `master` (altough they hadn't been released yet).
-One notable missing part was the support for `BIP371`, which is an extension of `BIP174`, aka the `Partially Signed Bitcoin Transaction` BIP.
+One notable missing part was the support for [`BIP371`], which is an extension of [`BIP174`], aka the `Partially Signed Bitcoin Transaction` BIP.
 This new BIP defines a few new fields that are required to properly handle Taproot transactions.

-Luckily most of the work had already been done by sanket1729, so I forked his branch and made only few very minor changes, just to expose a structure that I will have to use later which in his code wasn't `public`.
+Luckily most of the work had already been done by [sanket1729], so I forked his branch and made only few very minor changes, just to expose a structure that I will have to use later which in his code wasn't `public`.

-You can find all the commits mentioned here in my rust-bitcoin `taproot-testing` branch.
+You can find all the commits mentioned here in [my rust-bitcoin `taproot-testing` branch][rust-bitcoin-taproot-testing].

 ```
 $ git diff 187234f f830df9